reinterpretcat/vrp/experiments/heuristic-research/README.md

 ```

 The solver runs in a web worker, so the page can report progress and cancel a run without freezing its controls.
+Experiments use the requested generation limit without an additional hidden wall-time cutoff.
 Long runs retain roughly 250 population/GSOM snapshots and two dozen larger VRP footprint snapshots.
 The generation
 slider resolves to the nearest retained snapshot.